falderol/RPG/README.md

 ### Linux
 You might have to change the imagemagik policy settings.

-`sudo convert -size 7168x6640 xc:white -font "FreeMono" -pointsize 12 -fill black -annotate +15+15 "@filename.txt" filename.png`
+`sudo convert -size 6144x6656 xc:white -font "Unifont" -pointsize 12 -fill black -annotate +15+15 "@filename.txt" filename.png`

+Don't have Unifont?
+Download it here http://www.unifoundry.com/unifont.html

+Alternitively you can use another monospace font that supports the utf 8 charecter set.

 # Notes
 I'm trying to make this work on windows an linux.
 If you run into an issue on either O.S. let me know.